pages-themes/minimal/pages/projects/immuniverse.md

 ### Description

-The ImmUniverse Map is developed as part of IMI2 [ImmUniverse](https://www.immuniverse.eu/) project.
-ImmUniverse focuses on ulcerative colitis and atopic dermatitis towards new insights into disease severity and progression with the ultimate aim of improved diagnostic and therapeutic options for patients.
+The ImmUniverse Map is developed within the IMI2 [ImmUniverse](https://www.immuniverse.eu/) project.
+The ImmUniverse project focuses on ulcerative colitis and atopic dermatitis towards new insights into disease severity and progression with the ultimate aim of improved diagnostic and therapeutic options for patients.

 ### Funding